fwenzel/fredericiana/site/_posts/2012-12-09-custom-domain-with-dropbox.md

 ---

 Now go ahead and set up your domains as aliases for your Dropbox accounts.
-You'll soon be able to use it with UpShot to share screenshots.
+Then you'll be able to use it with UpShot to share screenshots.

 If you have any other solutions in mind, any questions or concerns, please leave a comment below!